lindahu123/data-science-S2023/challenges/c10-sat-assignment.md

 - What is the confidence interval on the coefficient of `both_SAT`?
 Is this coefficient significantly different from zero?
-  - the confidence interval does not include zero, which is good.
-The lower end of the confidence interval for the coefficient is very close to zero however.
+  - the confidence interval does not include zero, which means that the coefficient is significant
 - By itself, how well does `both_SAT` predict `univ_GPA`?
   - From looking at the mse, it looks like the error is relatively small compared to the GPA scale.
 However, from computing correlations